 However, what people don’t realise is that Australia also has a large presence on the world wheelchair basketball scene.
 They have fielded a team in every Paralympic games since 1968, and have regularly finished high in the standings.
 In the last 6 Paralympic games, the Australian men’s team has performed exceptionally well, taking home two gold and two silver medals.

 Wheelchair basketball is a sport played by people with various physical disabilities which prevent them from playing regular sports.
 Most of these people have difficulty or are unable to walk, which leads to the sport being played in wheelchairs.
 It’s rules and regulations are governed worldwide by the International Wheelchair Basketball Federation (IWBF), which ensures fair play and that people with unfair advantages or without disability don’t take part in high level events.

 It is estimated that more than 100,000 people play wheelchair basketball across the world.
 This number is made up of players from the 82 countries with National Organisations for Wheelchair Basketball.
-People of all skill levels and from all walks of life take part in the sport, with competition levels ranging from recreational and social games to professional leagues.
+People of all skill levels and from all walks of inflatable park for sale life take part in the sport, with competition levels ranging from recreational and social games to professional leagues.
 In some countries, including Australia, non-disabled athletes are allowed to use wheelchairs to compete alongside their disabled counterparts in lower level competitions.

 Wheelchair basketball has many of the same rules and principles as standard basketball, but there are some key differences.
 Some of the modified rules include:

 - A travel is defined as when a player touches their wheels more than twice after receiving or dribbling the ball.

 - Some fouls are different to standard basketball, including hooking (hooking someone’s chair and causing them to lose control) and lifting (lifting your chair while in possession of the ball).